 During pregnancy, your body produces a hormone that relaxes the ligaments in your pelvis to make way for your baby to enter into the world.
 This hormone also causes the ligaments in your feet to relax too and you may notice that shoes that you used to wear before you got pregnant may no longer fit properly.
 It is true that your feet tend to get wider and flatten out during each pregnancy.

-Plus, during pregnancy most women tend to notice swelling in their feet.
+Plus, during pregnancy, most women tend to notice swelling in their feet.
 Some women may not even realize how much swelling is present until after they give birth.
 When you are pregnant, your body has to carry more weight which also puts more strain on your feet.
 Many women surveyed during a study, said their feet grew one size.
 Changes in your feet can lead to long term problems such as arthritis in your feet, knees, and hips.
 If you notice that your feet are flattened out, it is best to see a podiatrist to prevent future problems.

 Enjoy Your Beautiful Hair

 Have you noticed your thick, luscious hair since you got pregnant?
 Pregnancy doesn’t cause your hair to get thicker even though you could swear that it is.
-During pregnancy, your hair grows differently causing all the new growth to elongate and they stay attached to your scalp longer.
-I hate to break it to you but your hair will begin falling out in huge clumps around 4 month postpartum.
+During pregnancy, your hair grows differently causing all the new growth to elongate and stay attached to your scalp longer.
+I hate to break it to you but your hair will begin falling out in huge clumps around 4 months postpartum.

 Pregnancy can do a number on your bones and joints if you don’t get enough calcium in your diet or a supplement.
 As your baby grows, they leach the vitamins and minerals from your bones and joints so that your baby gets the right amount.